-- In April 1963 MLK is arrested in Birmingham for protesting. - Letter is King's response to criticism that racism should be fought in the courts, not in the streets. - Included the famous line:"Injustice anywhere is a threat to justice everywhere."
+- In April 1963 MLK is arrested in Birmingham for protesting. - Letter is King's response to criticism that racism should be fought in the courts, not in the streets.

+- Influenced by the notion of civil disobedience: citizens have a responsibility to break unjust laws to force them to be changed - Included the famous line: "Injustice anywhere is a threat to justice everywhere."
-- In response to support from

-President Kennedy on Civil Rights

-issues, the SCLC planned the

-"March on Washington for Jobs

-and Freedom" in August 1963.

-- On the steps of the memorial dedicated to the "Great Emancipator," (Abraham Lincoln) MLK delivered his famous "I Have A Dream Speech".
+- In response to support from President Kennedy on Civil Rights issues, the SCLC planned the "March on Washington for Jobs and Freedom" in August 1963. - On the steps of the memorial dedicated to the "Great Emancipator," (Abraham Lincoln) MLK delivered his famous "I Have A Dream Speech"